NKI-AI/STAPLER/README.md

 ### Pre-training, fine-tuning and testing of STAPLER

 Inside the `tools` directory you should change the following file:
-* `.env`: Environment file with paths to data, output paths and model checkpoints.
+* `.env.example`: Environment file with paths to data, model checkpoints and output paths.
 You should adapt the `.env.example` to your local file-system and then change the file-name to `.env`.
+For more information see <a href="https://github.com/theskumar/python-dotenv" target="_blank">python-dotenv</a>.

-Here you can also find the following files to pre-train, fine-tune and/or test STAPLER on a SLURM cluster (currently only supports the STAPLER (medium sized) model).
+Here you can also find the following files to pre-train, fine-tune and/or test STAPLER on a <a href="https://slurm.schedmd.com" target="_blank">SLURM</a> cluster.
 Also provide an argument to `--partition` to specify the partition to use.
 * `sbatch pretrain_STAPLER.sh`: Pre-train STAPLER.
 * `sbatch train_STAPLER.sh`: Fine-tune STAPLER using 5-fold cross-validation.
 * `sbatch test_STAPLER.sh`: Test on a test set using a fine-tuned model checkpoint.

 ### Custom parameters
-If you want to experiment with alternative parameters, you can do so in the `config` directory.
-The `config` directory contains the following files:
+If you want to experiment with alternative parameters, you can do so in the `config` directory (implemented using <a href="https://hydra.cc/docs/intro/" target="_blank">Hydra</a>).
+The `config` directory contains the following main configuration files:
 * `pretrain.yaml`: Configuration parameters file for pre-training.
 * `train_5_fold.yaml`: Configuration parameters file for fine-tuning.
 * `test.yaml`: Configuration parameters file for testing.

+### TO-DO's

+- [ ] Add support for other model sizes (pre-trained and fine-tuned model checkpoints).

 ## Issues
-If you encounter any issues, please let us know by opening an issue on the <a href="https://github.com/NKI-AI/STAPLER/issues" target="_blank">issues page</a>.
+To request a feature or to discuss any issues, please let us know by opening an issue on the <a href="https://github.com/NKI-AI/STAPLER/issues" target="_blank">issues page</a>.

 <!-- CONTACT -->
 ## Contact